ncsu-landscape-dynamics/popsborder/docs/consignments.md

 The generator adds origin, flower (commodity type), and port (where consignment was received).
 These are randomly selected from the lists specified in the configuration.
-These values are not currently used, but may be used to configure other parameters in the future (e.g., variable contamination rates by origin or inspection efficacy by commodity).
+These values may be used to configure other simulation parameters (e.g., variable contamination rates by origin).

 ```yaml
 origins: